Procter & Gamble Says Peltz Has Lost Bid for Board Seat; He Disagrees -- 4th Update

 ADVERTISEMENT

+Trian narrowly lost the DuPont vote, but subsequent events led some to argue the fund was right all along.
+DuPont management missed numbers it had pledged to hit, and the company has since merged with Dow Chemical Co. in a plan Trian helped design.

+Mr. Peltz pointed to DuPont on Tuesday, saying P&G management now will have to live up to the promises of progress and change it made in trying to persuade investors to vote against Trian.

-Mr. Taylor said the fight increased urgency within P&G but insisted the maker of Tide and Pampers was making progress in its turnaround efforts after a decade of market-share losses and stagnating profits.
+For his part, Mr. Taylor said the proxy battle increased urgency within P&G even as he insisted the maker of Tide and Pampers was making progress in its turnaround efforts after a decade of market-share losses and stagnating profits.
 "It's a proxy contest about ideas," Mr. Taylor said.
-"I told Nelson Peltz I would listen to him."

-P&G shares fell immediately after the news and were down 1.6% to $90.67 in Tuesday afternoon trading.

 Mr. Peltz, whose Trian has invested about $3.5 billion in P&G, argued the company needs to streamline operations and bring in outside talent.
-P&G said he would disrupt a turnaround that is under way.
+P&G countered that Mr. Peltz's arrival would disrupt a turnaround that is under way.

-More than 400 people showed up at P&G's Cincinnati headquarters for the meeting, the crowd filling an auditorium and spilling into two overflow rooms.
-The turnout reflected the large number of P&G shares held by retirees and other individuals, and the high number who live in the city.
-Retail investors own roughly 40% of the company, compared with an average of just 12% at the S&P 500, according to S&P Global Market Intelligence.
+A large P&G shareholder, the California State Teachers' Retirement System, said the vote sends a message to P&G's board and management.
+"Nearly 50 percent of shareholders -- including large traditional passive asset managers -- made it clear that they are looking for the company to change direction," the fund said in a statement.

-Two top proxy advisers had recommended investors vote for Mr. Peltz, but P&G's three biggest investors -- Vanguard Group, State Street Global Advisors and BlackRock Inc. -- were divided.
+Two top proxy advisers had recommended that investors vote for Mr. Peltz, while P&G's three biggest investors -- Vanguard Group, State Street Global Advisors and BlackRock Inc. -- were divided.

+BlackRock and State Street, which hold around 10% combined, voted with Trian, these people added.
+Some actively-managed funds at BlackRock that control a small portion of shares voted with P&G management, one person said.

+Many P&G employees and retirees rejected the activist's challenge -- underscoring how companies' rank-and-file workers generally still distrust Wall Street prescriptions.
+Those who warn against activist investors and their short-sighted goals often defend company "stakeholders," including employees and other communities -- and the P&G vote indicates its employee stakeholders agreed.

-Management won a big chunk of the employee-owned stock plans, which controlled about 7.5% of the total,the people said.
-Unlike most shareholders, the employee plan votes shares even for individuals who don't cast their ballots.
-Any share that wasn't sent in was voted in proportion to those that did.
+P&G management won a big chunk of employee-owned stock plans, which controlled about 7.5% of the total vote, the people familiar with the vote said.
+Unlike most shareholders, an employee plan votes its shares even for individuals who don't cast their ballots, meaning that shares that weren't sent in were voted in proportion to the votes received.

 "Employees were a solid front," Mr. Peltz said.